What is Fetal Reduction?

 Jammi Scans at T.Nagar, the best in Chennai for Fetal Reduction procedure, your needs and emotions are well understood.
 Your medical health is taken care of by award-winning Obstetrician and Gynecologist in the city, Dr Deepthi Jammi (Founder & Fetal Medical Consultant, Jammi Scans), who keeps you well-informed of all the procedures you have to undergo.

-How Is The Procedure Done?
+How is the Fetal Reduction Procedure Done?

 - The most common fetal reduction method is transabdominal (through the abdomen).
 For this procedure, the doctor uses ultrasound as a guide and inserts a needle through the mother’s abdomen and into the uterus to the selected fetus.
 The doctor injects the fetus with a potassium chloride/ lignocaine solution, which stops the fetal heart.